mahmoudimus/ac/docs/public/concepts/conditions.md

  }
  ```

-At the time of writing the following application keys are recognized:
+JIRA may support any number of custom-tailored applications, so it's not possible
+to give a definite set of allowed application keys.
+Standard applications are these:

 * jira-core
 * jira-servicedesk
 * jira-software

-If an unknown application key is provided then the condition will simply evaluate to `false`.
+If an invalid application key is provided then the condition will simply evaluate to `false`.

 ## <a name="boolean-operations"></a>Boolean operations